engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 ### Reduce Setup Time With Saved Configs

 The configs module allows you to save your Defender configurations and reapply them to your other sites in just a few clicks.
 You can create and save an unlimited number of configurations.

+### Pwned Password Check

+Protect your site against password leak attacks.
+Entered passwords are checked against public database breach records.
+If a password is identified as compromised, the user will be asked to change it.

 ### What Do People Say About Defender?